 ARP Poisoning

-Man-in-the-middle attack via ARP spoofing with DNS interception.
+Man-in-the-middle attack via ARP spoofing with DNS, SNI, HTTP, and FTP interception.

 Perform ARP poisoning attacks to intercept network traffic between hosts and the gateway.